Kelley-Morse set theory does not prove the class Fodor principle: The class Fodor principle is not provable in

-\begin{corollary} Kelley-Morse set theory \KM, if consistent, does not prove that the club filter is $\sigma$-closed.
+It is an immediate corollary of the proof of theorem~\ref{Theorem.Main-technical-result} that the class club filter may not be $\sigma$-closed in a model of $\KM$. \begin{corollary} Kelley-Morse set theory \KM, if consistent, does not prove that the class club filter is $\sigma$-closed.
 It is relatively consistent with \KM\ that there is a coded sequence $\<B_n\mid n<\omega>$ of classes, each in the club filter, but the intersection $\Intersect_n B_n=\emptyset$ is empty. \end{corollary}